The animals at the Gunnebo farm

-Gunnebo House farmhouse consists of a set of “faluröda” buildings east of the kitchen gardens.
-Here we and our animals work with the 100-hectare cultural reserve.
+The Gunnebo House farmhouse consists of a number of traditional red “faluröd” buildings east of the kitchen gardens.
+Here we and our animals work on the 100-hectare cultural reserve.

-Today’s animal retention is reminiscent of the living environment that Gunnebo was in the 18th century.
-The farm of the time was in the same place as today.
-The cattle grazed Gunnebo’s fields and kept the cultivation landscape open.
-The animals were moved around in the gardens depending on the supply of bait.
-Since 2006, Gunnebo’s cattle have been used in the same way.
-With historical and organic farming, we work together with the animals, which brings us closer to the 18th century and thereby can we can spread knowledge about the farm management of the time.
+The way we keep our animals today is reminiscent of how they would have been kept at Gunnebo in the 18th century.
+The farm is in the same place today as it was then.
+The cattle grazed Gunnebo’s fields and kept the landscapes open.
+The animals were moved around different fields depending on the food supply.
+Since 2006, Gunnebo’s cattle have been managed in the same way.
+By using heritage and organic farming methods, we work together with the animals.
+This brings us closer to the 18th century and helps us spread knowledge about farm management of that time.

 The farm is a workplace where machines and traffic daily.
 Please keep your children under surveillance.
 During the winter, the animals are in the farm buildings.
 During the summer months can you see the animals in the pastures in the area.